top of page

 PXL_20240404_160457426_edited.jpg

-She has ten plays published through YouthPLAYS, where she also serves as Artistic Associate.
-Nicole contributed essays focusing on Theatre for Young Audiences (TYA) to A Companion to Children's Literature (Willey Blackwell, 2022) and to Bloomsbury Introduction to Children's and Young Adult Literature (Bloomsbury, 2017).
-She also collaborated with Matt Omasta of Utah State University on a book entitled Playwriting and Young Audiences: Collected Wisdom and Practical Advice from the Field (Intellect Press, 2017).
+Nicole has ten plays published with YouthPLAYS, where she also serves as Artistic Associate.
+Her essays on Theatre for Young Audiences (TYA) appear in A Companion to Children’s Literature (Wiley Blackwell, 2022) and Bloomsbury Introduction to Children’s and Young Adult Literature (2017).
+She co-authored Playwriting and Young Audiences (Intellect Press, 2017) with Matt Omasta.

-Recipient of the 2024 Kennesaw State University College of the Arts Outstanding Part-Time Teacher and KSU Outstanding Part-Time Teacher Awards.
-National playwriting awards include the Write Now award and second place in the Beverly Hills Theatre Guild Marilyn Hall competition.
-A Hollins Children’s Literature MFA graduate, Playwright's Lab Core Visiting Faculty member, and part-time Assistant Professor at Kennesaw University, Nicole is also a member of Dramatists Guild, Working Title Playwrights, TYA/USA, and the Environmental Education Alliance of Georgia
+Honors include the 2024 Kennesaw State University Outstanding Part-Time Teacher Award, the Write Now Playwriting Award, and second place in the Beverly Hills Theatre Guild Marilyn Hall Competition.
+A graduate of Hollins University’s MFA program in Children’s Literature, she is Rotating Visiting Faculty at Hollins Playwright’s Lab and teaches at Kennesaw State University.
+Nicole is a member of the Dramatists Guild, Theatre for Young Audiences/USA, the American Alliance of Theatre in Education, and the Environmental Education Alliance of Georgia.

 Photo Credit: Donna Bise